 Old Westerns: Dennis Weaver Memorial Park (named for the Gunsmoke actor) features a magnificent bronze sculpture of an eagle with a 21-foot wingspan.

-This article was first published in Arizona Highroads in May/June 2016.
+This article was first published in Arizona Highroads in May/June 2016 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.